SmashedFrenzy16/donut-emulator/README.md

 - Donut Emulator Build 100 (Public Beta): Basic commands, a game, and basic utilities included.
 Not stable.
 - Donut Emulator 1.0 "Thunderbolt": Improved commands, code easier to browse.
 First stable release.
 Fixed major bugs.
 - Donut Emulator 2.0 "Blazefield": Improved commands, UNIX-style commands added for more productivity.
 More productive features added.
 Code made faster.
 Fixed major bugs.
 - Donut Emulator 3.0 "Blitz": Improved commands, with all new GitHub commands for better productivity.
 More tools added as well, and a new adventure game.
+Added a Windows version of the terminal.
 Fixed major issues.

 ## General Notes: